Opinion | When will Liz Cheney and the GOP break up?

 Cheney has many options because her personal and political identities do not depend on the approval of unhinged right-wing media.
 It seems her greatest fear is not losing her seat or being disinvited from right-wing confabs, but rather losing her political soul and empowering anti-democratic (small "d") forces.

 Her rebellion against the MAGA bullies is not surprising to those who followed both her career and the careers of her parents.
-(Her mother, Lynne Cheney, has long been an intellectual heavyweight in the GOP — when intellect was not scorned.)
+(Her mother, Lynne Cheney, was an intellectual heavyweight in the GOP — when intellect was not scorned.)
 When lawmakers are grounded in something beyond the next election (as is the case for Republican Sen. Mitt Romney of Utah), they do not simply go along with a party that has lost its way.
 Doing so would repudiate the principles they developed over a lifetime.
 The scarcity of other Republicans with any principles beyond retaining their place in the MAGA universe tells us how far the party has sunk.

 This weekend, Romney appeared at a GOP gathering in Utah.
 As boos rained down on him, he exclaimed, “Aren’t you embarrassed?”
 The problem for him, for Cheney and for the country is that they are not in the least.
 And that is why Cheney and the MAGA-infused GOP are heading for an ugly divorce.